Incorporating a table of content into your blogs can be an effective means for conveying information to your readers.

 It offers you multiple blocks to add different functionalities to your posts, so it a way it can manage multiple tasks alone that otherwise are managed by different plugins.

 The Table of Content is one of the important blocks offered by the plugin.
-It is very easy for the users to create great looking table of content just by adding the block.
+It is very easy for the users to create a great-looking table of content just by adding the block.

 It is important to have a table of content as it enhances the overall start of the article and makes it super simple for the users to jump to the section that